troperville

 • In Norse Mythology, part of the creation story can be viewed this way, making this Older Than They Think.
 When the frost giant Ymir is murdered for no particular reason, he bleeds so much a race of giants drown in his blood.
 Except for two, because they had a boat.

 • Then Odin and his brothers used the flesh and blood of Ymir to make Midgard.
 They made the sky from his skull.
 The blood?
-We call that the "ocean".
+That's what's known as the "ocean".

 Tabletop Games